Why are there villains?

 Does Qalupalik look and behave like most North American villains?

 You might also watch and explore the representation and uses of villainy in Lumaajuuq, another Nunavut story.

 Inquiry 6 Appearances vs. Reality

 Disney’s version of Beauty and the Beast is a useful study in villainy.
 A major part of the story involves the Beast’s redemption from selfish to self-sacrificing.
-Gaston is represented as a popular (self-sacrificing) hero early in the story, yet reveals himself to be the real (selfish) villain.
+Gaston is represented as a handsome, popular (self-sacrificing) hero early in the story, yet reveals himself to be the real (selfish) villain.
 The evil-looking Beast is the real hero.